 We have been actively monitoring the COVID-19 pandemic and its impact globally.
-We have currently temporarily halted enrollment in our clinical trials and do not know when recruitment and enrollment will resume.
+In March, we temporarily halted enrollment in our clinical trials.
+In June, we commenced enrollment and started dosing patients in the ENHANCE-IT study and in July we resumed dosing patients in the EnACT study.
 The continued impact of COVID-19 globally could adversely affect our ability to complete the trials on the expected timelines.
 In addition, we rely on independent clinical investigators, contract research organizations and other third-party service providers to assist us in managing, monitoring and otherwise carrying out our preclinical studies and clinical trials, and the outbreak may affect their ability to devote sufficient time and resources to our programs or to travel to sites to perform work for us.
 Additionally, COVID-19 may also result in delays in receiving approvals from local and foreign regulatory authorities, delays in necessary interactions with IRB's or Institutional Review Boards, local and foreign regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government employees.